brucelit/alignments4ppm/README.md

 |ASTON|Suffix|[Paper](), [Code]()|
 |DOGE|Suffix|[Paper](), [Code]()|

+Note that we sort the traces in event log by time and chronologically divided, with the first 80% of the traces used as the training set and the remaining 20% as the test set.
+We keep the same hyperparamters settings as original paper.
 We upload the code support to run other prediction techniques in the following folders:
 * next_activity_ImagePP_Miner
 * next_activity_LSTM